 Current Work

-My current work uses a variety of media to combine images that are representative of personal experiences and memories.
-Small moments often become content for the work as I navigate through the joys and struggles of motherhood, relationships and day-to-day life.
-My process works to join fragments of visual information together to form a complete image that represents the memorable details of these events.
-Xerox transfers are used to incorporate photographs, drawings and written notes from loved ones directly into the work.
-Charcoal, paint, and ink, among other mediums, are used to create hand-rendered images that visually meld with areas of Xerox transfer and collage.
-The clustered compositions are similar to the fashion in which we recall a memory as we often only remember bits and pieces of an experience.
+My current work is a collection of brief lived experiences that represent the joys and struggles of motherhood, relationships and daily life.
+I use a variety of media to create grayscale drawings and sculptural paintings.
+Xerox transfers are used to incorporate photographs, drawings and written notes from loved ones directly onto the work.
+Charcoal, paint, and ink, among other mediums, are used to create hand-rendered images that seamlessly meld with areas of transfer and collage.
+Found objects are incorporated into the paintings to invite the subject to exist outside of the two-dimensional space.
+Working from photographic references, the compositions are often constructed by joining fragments of visual information together, similar to the fashion in which we recall a memory.

 Bits & Pieces